 The ratings on the Series 2017A Bonds are dependent on a variety of factors, including the credit ratings of the prepaid gas supplier, J. Aron & Company, LLC.
 (J. Aron) and its guarantor The Goldman Sachs Group, Inc. (GSG).
-Since their issuance, the ratings assigned to the Series 2017A Bonds have not changed and are currently rated "A3" and "A" by Moody's and Fitch, respectively.
+The Series 2017A Bonds are currently rated "A2" and "A" by Moody's and Fitch, respectively.